Russian winter offensive in Ukraine (2022–2023): Donbas

 The largest and longest engagement of the campaign was the Battle of Bakhmut, during which Russian troops seized the city at the cost of heavy casualties (see Military Casualties during the Battle of Bakhmut).
-The primary Russian assault troops in this direction were military contractors from the PMC Wagner led by Yevgeny Prigozhin, and included hundreds of prisoners recruited from jails within Russia.
+The primary Russian assault troops in this direction were military contractors from the PMC Wagner led by Yevgeny Prigozhin and included hundreds of prisoners recruited from jails within Russia.
 Unlike the regular Russian armed forces, which actively used armored vehicles, the Wagner assault squads primarily conducted dismounted ground attacks, in part explaining significant Russian losses during the battle.
 At the onset of the battle, artillery operated by Wagner mercenaries sought to suppress Ukrainian positions and facilitate the advance of dismounted assault groups.
 Ukrainian forces repelled these attacks, during which Wagner fighters frequently targeted Ukrainian positions with grenade launchers and mortars.
 Throughout the battle, various groups of Wagner fighters were coordinated by their commanders using UAVs.
 By March 2023, Russian forces managed to capture Soledar and a number of adjacent villages, nearly encircling a large number of Ukrainian troops in Bakhmut and Siversk.

 The Russian winter offensive also took place in Avdiivka, where Ukrainian and Russian forces had been engaged in fierce clashes since early 2022.
-Between late 2023 and early 2024 Russian forces managed to capture the town at the cost of heavy losses.
+Between late 2023 and early 2024, Russian forces managed to capture the town at the cost of heavy losses.
 Fierce battles also took place in Marinka, and by March 2023 the city was completely destroyed.
 Marinka was also eventually captured by the Russians.

 In late January 2023, Russian forces launched an offensive on the Ukrainian stronghold of Vuhledar.
 The attack ultimately failed, but clashes in the area continued, and the city was ultimately captured by Russian troops in August 2024.
-During the battle, Russian armor entering Ukrainian anti-tank minefields and was fired upon by Ukrainian artillery, with some Russian vehicles destroyed by ATGMs.
+During the battle, Russian armor entered Ukrainian anti-tank minefields and was fired upon by Ukrainian artillery, with some Russian vehicles destroyed by ATGMs.
 According to Oryx, during the offensive on Vuhledar and Avdiivka from 8 to 10 February, the Russian Armed Forces lost 103 vehicles, including 36 tanks, while Ukraine, according to their data, lost five times less during the same period (20 vehicles, including two tanks).
-Journalists from the BBC Russian Service wrote that, judging by reports from Russian pro-war Telegram channels, units of the 40th Separate Marine Brigade, the 155th Guards Naval Infantry Brigade, the 36th Separate Guards Motor Rifle Brigade and the DPR battalion “Kaskad” took part in the Battle of Vuhledar.
+Journalists from the BBC Russian Service wrote that, judging by reports from Russian pro-war Telegram channels, units of the 40th Separate Marine Brigade, the 155th Guards Naval Infantry Brigade, the 36th Separate Guards Motor Rifle Brigade, and the DPR battalion “Kaskad” took part in the Battle of Vuhledar.